-The 9 August 2016 saw the 140th Anniversary of the founding of the Mothers’ Union when Mary Sumner, a Rector’s wife, first convened a meeting of the mothers of Old Alresford, Hampshire in 1876.
-Many of you may not know about the MU, as they are affectionately known, but there has been a branch in Billericay for 94 years and they boast some 4 million members in 83 countries worldwide.
-Her Majesty Queen Elizabeth II is the patron.
+On the 9 August the church celebrates the founding of the Mother’s Union by Mary Sumner, a Rector’s wife, who first convened a meeting of the mothers of Old Alresford, Hampshire in 1876.
+Many of you may not know about the MU, as they are affectionately known, but they boast some 4 million members in 83 countries worldwide.
+Her Majesty Queen Elizabeth II was the patron for many years.

 I’ve witnessed at first hand, the wonderful work the MU undertake in Uganda, especially in the aftermath of the dictatorship of Idi Amin.
 It was the MU, working alongside the Anglican Church, who helped to restore the fortunes of that country.
 But also in the ravaged environments of African states that have been through, and continue to endure, so many life destroying experiences, the MU offers what no other group can: the local, effective, liberating building of potential and mutual support among women.